Averna/proligent-xml-generator-python/docs/developer/change-validation.md

 pip install --force-reinstall $pathToPackage
 ```

-This allows you to validate integration scenarios before publishing a official
+This allows you to validate integration scenarios before publishing an official
 release.

 ## Consume the Released Package from PyPI